vegardit/haxe-reusable-workflows/README.md

 ## <a name="what-is-it"></a>What is it?

-A repository with [Reusable workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows) and [composite actions](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action) to build/test Haxe programs using Github Actions.
+A repository with [Reusable workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows) and [composite actions](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action) to build/test Haxe programs using Github Actions on Ubuntu, MacOS, or Windows.

 The workflows/actions do the heavy lifting of installing compatible versions of required compiler targets with the correct configuration/libraries depending on the runner OS and the desired Haxe version.